Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Fast Five can be found here.

 Fast Five was filmed from a screenplay written by American screenwriter Chris Morgan, using characters created by Gary Scott Thompson in the first movie of the Fast and Furious franchise.
-Fast Five is the fifth movie in the series, preceded by The Fast and the Furious (2001), 2 Fast 2 Furious (2003), The Fast and the Furious: Tokyo Drift (2006), and Fast & Furious (2009) and followed by Furious 6 (2013).
-Furious Seven is set for release in 2015.
+Fast Five is the fifth movie in the series, preceded by The Fast and the Furious (2001), 2 Fast 2 Furious (2003), The Fast and the Furious: Tokyo Drift (2006) and Fast & Furious (2009), and followed by Furious 6 (2013), Furious Seven (2015) and The Fate of the Furious (2017).